 Port Colborne, ON ― Despite the many setbacks caused by COVID-19, Niagara will see a familiar tourism organization return with a refreshed brand and a renewed purpose.

-Niagara’s South Coast was started in 2012 to represent the interests of hospitality and tourism businesses in the municipalities of Fort Erie, Port Colborne, Wainfleet and Welland.
+Niagara’s South Coast was started in 2012 to represent the interests of hospitality and tourism businesses in the municipalities of Fort Erie, Port Colborne, and Wainfleet.
 In its first five years of operation, a group of committed volunteers established the association as the official destination marketing authority for the region’s southernmost communities.

 In June 2020, a successful application to the $30 million Regional Relief and Recovery Fund through FedDev Ontario and the Tourism Industry Association of Ontario (TIAO) created new opportunities to re-establish Niagara’s South Coast after a period of inactivity.
 The funding support was largely used on projects that helped mitigate the impacts resulting from pandemic-related measures and restrictions.
 Allocated funds from this same funding source also allowed for the creation of a work plan that has given the organization a second chance at being effective.